tunel-apps/tunel/docs/getting_started/developer-guide.rst

       xserver: true
       socket: false

-If something is false, it's not required to incldue.
+If something is false, it's not required to include.

 socket
 ^^^^^^